young children practicing breathing and relaxing techniques in classroom

 Center for the Promotion of Social and Emotional Learning (CPSEL) focuses on social and emotional learning (SEL) and addressing trends in education policy, practice and research, and the challenge of integrating SEL into educational settings.

-No longer is the school day just about preparing for high stakes testing – SEL has moved to the forefront of the education landscape and educators have an increased awareness that when kids feel safe, have healthy connections with others and can understand and manage emotions, the stage is set, not only for an improvement in academics, but also for changes that impact lifelong success.
+No longer is the school day just about preparing for high stakes testing – SEL has moved to the forefront of the education landscape, and educators have an increased awareness that when kids feel safe, have healthy connections with others, and can understand and manage emotions, the stage is set, not only for an improvement in academics, but also for changes that impact lifelong success.

 Our Guiding Principles